lijko/delaville-immobilier/wp-content/plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.5.0 - 18/03/2013
+- Added support for hiding the username under standard WP registration, email will substitute it (non-MS only) (thanks to Matt Hoffman)
+- Added support for WordPress hidden fields rules under profile update

+v2.4.2 - 18/02/2013
+- Fixed missing 'cimy_update_ExtraFields' PHP warning (introduced in v2.4.1) (thanks to Ashton Clark and vtxyzzy)
+- Fixed WordPress MS per-blog installation was not working for non main sites since WordPress MS 3.5 (thanks to Denis Lam)
+- Fixed WordPress MS per-blog installation was not deleting cimy tables when blog is deleted

 v2.4.1 - 11/02/2013
 - Added support for welcome email, extra fields title and fieldset titles under the WordPress Multilingual plug-in (thanks to Piet for testing it)
 - Added Arabic translation (Mamoun Elkheir)